-The 2008 Comprehensive Plan guides development for the next few years and when used to estimate effective impervious area it can provide a metric for potential hydrologic impacts due to expected development.
-Virtually no future EIA changes should be seen in the study area due to forest zoning, Washington DNR ownership, and being outside the current Urban Growth Area.
+The 2008 Comprehensive Plan guides development for the next few years and when used to estimate effective impervious area, it can provide a metric for potential hydrologic impacts due to expected development.
+Virtually no future EIA changes should be seen in Rock Creek and its tributaries because the area is zoned forest and is outside the Urban Growth Area (UGA).

-Estimated Channel Stability Based on Forest Cover and EIA

-In a recent publication by Booth, Hartley, and Jackson (June 2002), a relationship between forest and percent EIA was presented as a graphic (Figure 2).
-According to this figure, streams in King Creek and East Fork Lewis River (RM 26.30) should have predominately stable channels.
-Big Tree Creek subwatershed could be categorized as marginally unstable to potentially unstable, based on the amount of clear cuts characterized as impervious area and the limited amount of mature forest.
+Estimated Channel Stability Based on Forest Cover and EIA In a recent publication by Booth, Hartley, and Jackson (June 2002), a relationship between forest and percent EIA was presented as a graphic (Figure 2).
+According to this figure, streams in the Rock Creek study area should have predominantly stable channels under current and future conditions.